 Bachman's sparrow could be impacted by proposed vegetative maintenance particularly during nesting season.
 This species nests on the ground at the base of a small shrub, clump of grass or seedling.
 While young shrubs and short seedlings would not be the target of vegetative maintenance, larger shrubs and taller seedlings certainly could be.
 Machinery used in these areas could directly impact nests.
 However, without vegetative maintenance in these areas the forest would regenerate and become unsuitable for this species.
-So while direct negative impacts could occur to this species should maintenance occur during nesting season (when eggs and nestlings are unable to flee), it is precisely the vegetative maintenance proposed that keeps the areas open and available for this species.
-In addition, such maintenance activities could occur year-round and is only likely to occur every three years.
+So while direct negative impacts could occur to this species should maintenance occur during nesting season (when eggs and nestlings are unable to flee), it is precisely the vegetative maintenance activities could occur year-round and is only likely to occur every three years.
 Therefore actions are not expected to impact populations of Bachman's sparrow.